qmachine/qmachine/docs/browser-client.rst

 Two convenience functions, ``QM.start`` and ``QM.stop``, are provided in order to control a simple non-blocking (asynchronous) event loop externally.
-The loop "fires" approximately once per second, and if appropriate, it will run the ``QM.volunteer`` function.
+The loop "fires" approximately once per second, and if appropriate, it runs the ``QM.volunteer`` function.
 This internal event loop is neither externally configurable nor necessary for using QM -- it simply wraps the ``QM.volunteer`` function for convenience, rather than forcing application code to implement its